 If you must call the business to ask for the EIN, try the Accounting Department or Human Resources as they are the ones most likely to have that on file.

 If you'd like advice on an issue related to tax ID numbers, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.